 The decolletage is easily damaged by UV rays (photodamage), resulting in signs of sun damage.
 These signs include lax skin, lines, wrinkles, pigmentation, redness, textural inconsistencies, dryness and visible blood vessels.
 The decolletage is the chest area from the neck to the breasts and includes cleavage lines that develop over time.

-We use many strategies in combination for effective chest rejuvenation, with each symptom typically addressed alone or as part of a broader treatment.
+We use different treatments in combination for effective chest rejuvenation, with each symptom typically addressed alone or as part of a broader treatment.
 We usually combine strategies for optimal outcomes.

 Damage to the decolletage occurs when UV rays damage DNA.
 Because the skin of the chest covers largely only ribs, there isn’t much to soften the impact of photodamage once it starts to appear.